wizmo2/squeezelite-esp32/docs/voice_assistant.md

 The ADC sink service can be used with [openWakeWord](https://github.com/dscripka/openWakeWord) (OWW) as a [Rhasspy Satelite](https://rhasspy.readthedocs.io/en/latest/).

-Enable the "ADC Sink" service and set the host and port in "Hardware-ADC_Options"  for the OWW compatibility, the rate must be 16000Hz (default).
-In WAV mode, An encoder converts the stream to 16bit mono. _NOTE: use the [UDP test Server script]{../components/adc/test/udp_test_server.py} to verify functionality._
+Enable the "ADC Sink" service and set the host and port in "Hardware-ADC_Options".
+See [README](/README.md#Line-in-Microphone) for details on configuring the ADC hardware and output stream.
+For OWW compatibility use WAV format.
+The rate must be 16000Hz with 16bit mono (1 channel) output (default). _NOTE: use the [UDP test Server script]{../components/adc/test/udp_test_server.py} to verify functionality._

 _NOTE The OWW and Rhasspy implementation is based heaviy on the existing [Docker Image](https://github.com/dalehumby/openWakeWord-rhasspy) by @dalehumpy_